ERGO-Code/HiGHS/docs/src/installation.md

 is selected at run time by setting the [__solver__](@ref option-solver) option to "hipdlp".

-To check the ROCm/  HIP backend on the local machine, run the example `call_highs_hipdlp` (also registered as the ctest `cxx_examples_call_highs_hipdlp`), which solves a small LP with `solver = "hipdlp"` and verifies the result.
+To check the ROCm / HIP backend on the local machine, run the example `call_highs_hipdlp` (also registered as the ctest `cxx_examples_call_highs_hipdlp`), which solves a small LP with `solver = "hipdlp"` and verifies the result.
 A successful run is a